ccnmtl/compiled3/content/articles/collab-video-frameio.md

 the segment they’re identifying.

 This process of sending videos for review, receiving feedback, applying revisions, resharing and repeating can have a tendency to be cumbersome and error-prone.
-YouTube time-stamps may not align directly with the editing platform, a granularity of one second is imprecise for video, adding a timecode burn on top of the video can obscure crucial points of revision, and even simply having the notes open on-screen can take up screen real estate from the editing software.
+YouTube timestamps may not align directly with the editing platform, a granularity of one second is imprecise for video, adding a timecode burn on top of the video can obscure crucial points of revision, and even simply having the notes open on-screen can take up screen real estate from the editing software.